Election forms and FAQs

 Where can I find the eligibility criteria for the position I am interested in?

-The eligibility criteria for each position are listed on the relevant nomination forms as indicated on the election website.
+The eligibility criteria for each position are listed on the relevant nomination forms.
+Contact email@example.com if you have any questions about these.

 Who can be my proposer and seconder?

 Students can only be nominated, or act as a proposer or seconder for the electorate in which they are enrolled.
-For example, a student seeking nomination as a Student Representative on the Faculty of Arts Faculty Board, must be enrolled in the Faculty of Arts, as does their proposer and seconder.
+For example a student seeking nomination as a Student Member on the Macquarie Business School (previously Faculty of Business and Economics) Faculty Board, must be enrolled in the Macquarie Business School, as does their proposer and seconder.
 Faculty of enrolment will be based on the first major a student has enrolled in – if you are not sure, please contact firstname.lastname@example.org for confirmation of your faculty.

 What should I include in my candidate statement?